middlemarchllc/middlemarchllc/README.md

 If not, npm run deploy
 When deployed make sure the webite is up and running
 ### Important
-You can run the following code if this error occurs: `git config --global http.postBuffer 157286400`
+If this error occurs:
 ```
 error: RPC failed; HTTP 400 curl 22 The requested URL returned error: 400
 send-pack: unexpected disconnect while reading sideband packet
 fatal: the remote end hung up unexpectedly
 Everything up-to-date
 ```
+You can run the following code if this error occurs:
+`git config --global http.postBuffer 157286400`

 ## Available Scripts